bcgov/data-publication/pages/dps_bcgw_w.md

 ## DATA PREPARATION CONSULTATION

-If you require additional support to prepare your source data for publication, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/5/create/16) (additional costs may apply for this service).
+If you require additional support to prepare your source data for publication, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/5/create/16).

 --------------------------------